wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

     - Different hardware has different tuning granularity.
 For example, you can only specify 200/INT_N MHz sampling rate where INT_N is a positive integer.
   - Example: `--rate 20e6`
 - `--tx-resample-ratio arg`
   - Description: Specify the Tx resampling ratio.
 This is a software-based Tx resampling mechanism to enable arbitrary channel bandwidth.
 For example, X310 cannot tune the baseband sampling rate to 80 MHz.
-To overcome this issues, we can tune the hardware to 100 MHz (by `--rate 100e6`) and then resample the Tx signal by 0.8 (by `--tx-resample-ratio 0.8`).
+To overcome this issue, we can tune the hardware to 100 MHz (by `--rate 100e6`) and then resample the Tx signal by 0.8 (by `--tx-resample-ratio 0.8`).
   - Default: 1.0
   - Value Range: 0 ~ 1.0
   - Notes:
-    - This option is implemented by zero-order interpolation in software side, i.e., generate the signal by 80 MHz then interpolate the signal to 100 MHz.
+    - This option is implemented by zero-order interpolation on the software side, i.e., generate the signal by 80 MHz then interpolate the signal to 100 MHz.
     - This interpolation is implemented by software, therefore the performance decline should be expected.
   - Example: `--tx-resample-ratio 0.8`
 - `--rx-resample-ratio arg`
   - Description: Specify the Rx resampling ratio.
 This is a software-based Rx resampling mechanism to enable arbitrary channel bandwidth.
 For example, X310 cannot tune the baseband sampling rate to 80 MHz.
-To overcome this issues, we can tune the hardware to 100 MHz (by `--rate 100e6`) and then resample the Rx signal by 0.8 (by `--rx-resample-ratio 0.8`).
+To overcome this issue, we can tune the hardware to 100 MHz (by `--rate 100e6`) and then resample the Rx signal by 0.8 (by `--rx-resample-ratio 0.8`).
   - Default: 1.0
   - Value Range: 0 ~ 1.0
   - Notes:
-    - This option is implemented by uniform signal dropping in software side, i.e., receive the signal by 100 MHz rate then decimate the signal to 80 MHz.
+    - This option is implemented by uniform signal dropping on the software side, i.e., receive the signal by 100 MHz rate then decimate the signal to 80 MHz.
     - This resample is implemented by software, therefore the performance decline should be expected.
   - Example: `--rx-resample-ratio 1.0`
 - `--clock-source arg`